-Doug has chaired the Task Force on Data Exclusivity, International Chamber of Commerce and Task Force on Chinese Trademark Law Revision, International Chamber of Commerce.
+Doug has chaired the Task Force on Data Exclusivity, International Chamber of Commerce and the Task Force on Chinese Trademark Law Revision, International Chamber of Commerce.
+He also has served as Reporter on Developments in US Intellectual Property Law, Intellectual Property Commission, International Chamber of Commerce.